ispras/swat/docs/Introspection.md

 SWAT can trace all API calls within the system.

-It currently supports Windows XP and Linux (all possible versions) on i386.
+It currently supports Windows XP/32, Windows 10/64, and Linux/32 (all possible versions).

 Running API tracing: